How does Rest Less make money

 The safest countries in the world have a few things in common: high levels of wealth, social welfare, healthcare, infrastructure, and education.
 They also have effective criminal justice systems and stable governments that have positive relationships with their citizens.

 We hope this article will offer some insight into the safest countries in the world when planning your next break.
-And, if you’re ready to plan a trip, why not check out our holiday itinerary helper or browse over 1,000 holiday deals from our travel partners?
+And, to plan a trip, check out our holiday itinerary helper or find hundreds of holiday deals using the button below.

 1. Iceland

-With only four people per square kilometre, the tiny Nordic nation of Iceland has one of the lowest crime rates worldwide – and has been ranked the safest country in the world since the index started.
+With around four people per square kilometre, the tiny Nordic nation of Iceland has one of the lowest crime rates worldwide, and has been ranked the safest country in the world since the index started.

 Violent crime here is so rare that police only carry batons and pepper spray, and the country itself has strict gun laws and no army.
 Plus, Iceland has early warning systems in place to protect visitors and citizens from natural hazards, such as volcanic eruptions.

-Iceland was also ranked the third happiest place in the world in 2025, and this homogenous nation enjoys a high standard of living, equality, and religious freedom.
+Iceland has also been ranked the third-happiest country in the world this year, and this homogeneous nation enjoys a high standard of living, equality, and religious freedom.

 2. Ireland

-Ireland jumped from the 11th to the 3rd safest country in 2022, and it now sits in 2nd place in 2025.
+Ireland jumped from the 11th to the 3rd-safest country in 2022, and it now sits in second place in 2025.
 Crime is quite low outside a few city neighbourhoods, and Irish people are known for their friendly disposition, love of music, and, of course, Guinness.

 The Emerald Isle’s landscape of breathtaking cliffs and winding country roads may pose a greater safety risk than its people.
 So, it’s important to pay attention to local travel advice, particularly if you find yourself outside during a sudden rainstorm or in areas without reception.